miyako/4d-plugin-stomp/README.md

 ### Discussion

-It seems combination of ``OB GET PROPERTY NAMES`` and ``PA_ExecuteCommandByID`` is toxic.
+It seems the combination of ``OB GET PROPERTY NAMES`` and ``PA_ExecuteCommandByID`` is toxic.
 To iterate over properties of an object property, the object is internally stringified and parsed using a 3rd party library.